2023 US Interchange Program

 - Create safety and data quality reports automatically according to clinical trial data

-- Follow FDA NDA safety template to understand the drug safety analysis with figures and tables in NDAs and CRs from JMP Clinical reports such as Demographics, Interventions, Events, Findings, Patient Profiles and Narratives6
+- Follow FDA NDA safety template to understand the drug safety analysis with figures and tables in NDAs and CRs from JMP Clinical reports such as Demographics, Interventions, Events, Findings, Patient Profiles and Narratives

-Explore adverse event reporting strategies such as comparing FMQ (FDA Medical Queries) and SMQ (Standardized Medical Queries)
+- Explore adverse event reporting strategies such as comparing FMQ (FDA Medical Queries) and SMQ (Standardized Medical Queries)

 Session 6A: Digital Data Flow